RyanSy/recordshowmania/README.md

     <a href="https://www.recordshowmania.com/">View Live Site</a>
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+What is a record show?
+According to Google's AI overview: "A record show is an event where people can buy and sell records, CDs, and other music-related items.
+Record shows can feature local, independent, and out-of-state vendors."

-Record Show Mania is a website that allows visitors to search for record shows, by date or location.

-Registered users can advertise their events on the website for free.
+Record Show Mania is a website where users can search for record shows across the world, and registered users can advertise their events for free.

-Ranked #1 as top result when Google users search for "record shows" or "record shows near me."
+It is ranked as the #1 search result on Google for "record shows" or "record shows near me."

+Here are some key numbers (with no paid advertising at all):

+* 18,684 active users for the 2024 calendar year according to Google Analytics
+* 439 registered users to date
+* 1,856 shows have been advertised since 2019